 Filling Gaps in Functional Knowledge Through MOOCs and Bridge Courses

-MOOCs – Massive Open Online Courses – Online access to filmed lectures, problem sets, and interactive user forums combined with professors and teaching assistants make MOOCs a valuable resource for filling any gaps that exist in functional knowledge programming or other fundamentals prior to enrolling in a master’s program.
+MOOCs – Massive Open Online Courses – Online access to video lectures, problem sets, and interactive user forums combined with professors and teaching assistants make MOOCs a valuable resource for filling any gaps that exist in functional knowledge programming or other fundamentals prior to enrolling in a master’s program.
 These range from open-access public learning environments to forums available only to aspiring professionals in a specific field like data science, engineering, mathematics, physics, or statistics.
-MOOCs are for prospective graduate students looking to fill gaps in knowledge prior to applying to a graduate program.
+MOOCs can help prospective graduate students looking to fill gaps in knowledge prior to applying to a graduate program.

 Bridge Courses – Many graduate schools will provide data science students with programs that bridge any gaps in functional knowledge before beginning graduate coursework.
 For example, students coming from an undergraduate background in engineering could attend bridge courses to bring them up to speed with fundamental topics in data science like: